Reviews You Can Rely On

 gearlab tested logo

-We bought 17 great women's ski jackets and went to ski resorts from California to Colorado to Canada.
-We rode chairs, carved turns, slashed pow, and crushed happy hours to put each model to the test.
+If you're searching for the perfect jacket for your next ski adventure, you've come to the right place.
+The market is flooded with options, and it can be unclear what will suit your needs best.
+We bought 20 of the top women's ski jackets and went to ski resorts from California to Colorado to Canada.
+We rode chairs, carved turns, slashed pow, and hit happy hour to find what each model is best for.

 The Arc'teryx Sentinel is our favorite overall jacket for stormy days where weather resistance and durability are a high priority.
 For under $100, go for the surprisingly warm Wantdo Mountain Hooded.